Schiermonnikoog: History

 In 1859, the Stachouwer family sold the island to John Eric Banck from The Hague.
 Among other works Banck started planting the sand dunes with marram grass to stabilize them.
 There is now a monument to him on the top of the dike that he built.

 In 1892 Banck sold the island to a German count, Berthold von Bernstorff.
 In 1940, Bechtold Eugen von Bernstorff, his grandson, inherited Schiermonnikoog That same year, during the Second World War, KLM briefly provided passenger and postal services to Schiermonnikoog and nearby Ameland, landing its Douglas DC-3s on the beach.
 In May the Germans invaded the Netherlands, and the Wehrmacht occupied the island, but Bernstorff ensured that the islanders were largely left in peace.

 During the War, the German Army heavily fortified the island as part of the Atlantic Wall defence line, and the number of German troops came to equal the island's native population of 600.
 Towards the end of the war, hundreds of SS troops, along with members of the SD, fled to the island, reinforcing the German contingent already there.

 After the German surrender, the Germans on the island failed to accept the surrender, but the Canadian forces responsible for the sector that included the island did not attack them to force their surrender.
 After several weeks of negotiations the German commander did agree to respect the surrender and the German soldiers were evacuated to Wilhelmshaven in Germany.
-On 11 June 1945 the island became the last part of Europe to be liberated from Axis occupation by the Allies.
+On 11 June 1945 the island became the last part of the Netherlands to be liberated from Axis occupation by the Allies.

 After the War, the Dutch government confiscated Schiermonnikoog from Bernstorff on the grounds that he was German and owned the island during the war, making it 'enemy property'.
 In 1949 the island became an independent municipality and part of the Province of Friesland.
 Bernstorff died in 1987 and is buried on Schiermonnikoog in the graveyard of its Reformed Church.

 In 2006 the eastern border of the island was moved eastward, into the former territory of the municipality of Eemsmond in the province of Groningen, so that the municipal government of Schiermonnikoog would have the ability to respond from its own territory in the event of a calamity or disaster.